Sulaiman-Dem/Sulaiman-Dem.github.io/README.md

 > Graduated December 2023

+## Certificates

+1. <a href="images/CTP Certificate.pdf" title="Download" download>CUNY Tech Prep</a>

+- This candidate has successfully completed CUNY Tech Prep, a year-long technical and professional development program.
+The candidate learned in-demand technologies in Web Development or Data Science, developed their professional skills through individualized career coaching, and applied their learnings through a group project, built from design to implementation and pitched at CUNY Tech Prep Demo Night.

 ## RELEVANT COURSEWORK

 Intro to Computing, Principles of Programming Languages, Introduction to Data Structures, Data Structures II, Artificial Intelligence, Operating Systems